Six Questions about COVID-19 Boosters

 Boosters are now available to millions of Veterans

 Millions of Veterans who got the COVID-19 vaccine are now eligible for a booster shot.
 COVID-19 vaccines continue to work well to prevent severe illness and death.
 A booster can help people whose immune response may have weakened over time stay fully protected.
-The booster is meant to help the immune system continue to respond quickly if exposed to COVID-19.
+The booster is meant to help the immune system respond quickly if exposed to COVID-19.

 Here are answers to 6 questions you may have about these boosters: